Code of Business Conduct for Directors, Officers and Employees

 Many people associated with the Company participate in the financial control and reporting processes of the Company.
 Employees, staff and consultants with any responsibility for aspects of the Company’s financial activities (including, but not limited to, processing of cash receipts or processing or approval of payments; creation, processing or approval of invoices and credit memos; payroll and benefits decisions; approval of expense reports and any and all other transactions; or the estimation of reserves or other claims or the amount of any accrual or deferral; or the recording of any of the foregoing in the Company’s ledgers) and/or the preparation of the Company’s financial statements or other reports, must ensure their involvement complies with complete and accurate procedures as per established Company practice.

-Each director, officer, employee and consultant of Plurilock shall not subvert the Company’s established systems of internal management and accounting controls, maintain funds or assets for any illegal or improper purposes or make false or misleading statements in any Company documents, reports or records.
+Each director, officer, employee and staff of Plurilock shall not subvert the Company’s established systems of internal management and accounting controls, maintain funds or assets for any illegal or improper purposes or make false or misleading statements in any Company documents, reports or records.
 No undisclosed or unrecorded accounts may be established using the Company’s funds or other assets.
 All accounting records and the financial reports produced from those records must be kept and presented in accordance with applicable law, must accurately and fairly reflect in reasonable detail the Company’s assets, liabilities, revenue and expenses, and must be in accordance with generally accepted accounting principles.

 Transactions must be supported by accurate and reasonably detailed documentation and recorded in the proper account.
 Best efforts are to be made to record transactions in the proper accounting time period.
 To the extent that estimates are necessary, they must be based on our good faith judgment and be supported by appropriate documentation.
 No payment or the related accounting entry may be approved or made with the intention or understanding that any part of the payment will be used for any purpose other than that described by the document supporting the entry or payment.